Jim Negrych: Florida Marlins

 In 2011, Negrych was traded to the Florida Marlins for catcher Carlos Paulino.
 In 2011, he played for the Jacksonville Suns of the Southern League.

 Washington Nationals

 Negrych signed with the Washington Nationals on April 22, 2012.
-In 91 games with Triple-A Syracuse, Negrych hit .264/.357/.391 with 8 HR and 39 RBI.
+In 91 games with the Triple-A Syracuse Chiefs, Negrych hit .264/.357/.391 with eight home runs and 39 RBI.

 Toronto Blue Jays

 On November 20, 2012, the Toronto Blue Jays announced that they had signed Negrych to a minor league contract with an invitation to spring training.
 He was assigned to his hometown Buffalo Bisons.
 On April 18, Negrych hit for the cycle as the Bisons defeated the Syracuse Chiefs 27–9.
 In July 2013, Negrych was named the starter at second base in the Triple-A All-Star Game.

 Philadelphia Phillies

 On January 13, 2014, the Philadelphia Phillies signed Negrych to a minor league contract.
 According to the International League transactions page, he was released on March 23.